Evenflo Revolve360 Extend Convertible Car Seat Review (2026)

 • High-back booster: 40–120 lb, 44–57 in.

-• Width: about 19–20 in (varies by trim; Slim variant is ~16.7 in).
+• Width: About 19–20 in (varies by trim; the Slim variant is around 16.7 in).

 Safety & engineering highlights

-• Energy-absorbing shell & multiple harness heights.
+• Energy-absorbing shell & multiple harness heights to fit a growing child.

 • Rotation that locks: The seat must be locked into a travel position; a clear green/red indicator helps confirm.